|

 but more than that better and great men.
 Yogi Ramsuratkumar's

-work, in so far as it can be seen from the standpoint of the average
+work, in so far as it can be seen from the standpoint of the

-the future age of Supermen assured by Sri Aurobindo and the Vedantie
+promises to herald, the future age of Supermen assured by Sri

-colony dreamt of by Swami Rama Tirth, is the Ram Rajya that Yogi
+Aurobindo and the Vedantie colony dreamt of by Swami Rama Tirth,

-Ramsuratkumar works to establish.
+is the Ram Rajya that Yogi Ramsuratkumar works to establish.

 It is a fascinating but not uncommon an event re- corded in the